DeepSportradar/ball-3d-localization-challenge/README.md

 2. Randomly samples 15% of the remaining images for the **validation-set**
 3. Uses the remaining images for the **training-set**.

-The **testing-set** should be used to rank your perfomence on the  evaluate your method on a public evaluation set.
+The **testing-set** should be used to evaluate your method, both on the public EvalAI leaderboard that provides the temporary ranking, and when communicating about your method.
 The **challenge-set** doesn’t contain any image from the three sets defined above.
-Therefore
+You are free to use them all to build the model that

 ### Running the baseline
 ```bash